North South University: School of Engineering & Physical Sciences (SEPS)

-The School of Engineering & Physical Sciences (SEPS) intends to be a center of excellence in innovation and technological entrepreneurship by building a knowledge and skill-based learning environment for students in the field of engineering, architecture and physical sciences with adequate technical competency, social responsibility, communication skill and ethical standard.
-Prof. Dr. Shazzad Hosain is currently serving as the Dean of the School.
+The School of Engineering & Physical Sciences (SEPS) intends to be a center of excellence in innovation and technological entrepreneurship by building a knowledge- and skill-based learning environment for students in the fields of engineering, architecture, and physical sciences with adequate technical competency, social responsibility, communication skills, and ethical standards.
+Shazzad Hosain is currently serving as the dean of the school.

 The Department of Electrical and Computer Engineering has three majors in undergraduate programs.